Increasing Demand for ‘ Hadoop and NoSQL Skills ’

 A Data scientist is loaded with a variety of data driven skills.
 He is an expert in data capture, data analysis, presenting the analyzed data visually and using it to make predictions/forecasts.
 Data scientists are currently in high demand, with an average salary of $104,000 and the demand will continue to increase.

 ‘System Engineer’ is a broad profile that branches to several other positions such as software development, data warehousing and some DBA work.
 System engineers are also paid a handsome remuneration of $89,000.

-Software development is a high on career for people with Hadoop and NoSQL skills.
+Software development is high for people looking out for a career in Hadoop and NoSQL.
 People with these skills can do a multiple things from freelance work to setting up their own startup.
 Software developers make an average salary of $107,000 and application developers make $93,000, as they have both database and programming skills.